Abtint/DEG-Analysis/README.md

 A minimal R pipeline that **downloads raw-count matrices from any number of GEO Series**, merges them, runs **DESeq2** with batch correction, and produces the **four most common RNA-seq QC plots**—all from a single function call.

+**But, hold a second.
+What is DEG Analysis and why do we run it?**
+Differentially expressed genes (DEGs) are genes whose activity levels rise or fall significantly when you compare one biological condition to another.
+For example, tumor tissue versus healthy tissue or drug-treated cells versus untreated controls.
+Pinpointing these expression shifts is powerful because it highlights the molecular circuitry most altered in a disease or response to a therapy.
+DEGs often identify key drivers of pathology, reveal early biomarkers that can enhance diagnosis or prognosis, and highlight pathways that are promising targets for new drugs.
+In short, DEG analysis converts raw transcriptome data into an actionable list of genes that advances our understanding of disease mechanisms and accelerates the search for more precise and effective treatments.

 ---

 ## Clone the repository